-Discussion in 'mobiles and tablets' started by editor, Apr 2, 2012.
+Discussion in 'mobiles, tablets and wearable tech' started by editor, Apr 2, 2012.

 I might get one just to annoy fractionMan.

 As you would expect, I agree with fractionMan.
 Plus I don't know what the hell Gizmodo were on about - I looked up some camera samples and they're not obviously any better than the iPhone 4.
 As for displays, the best I've ever seen was on the LG Optimus 4X, but it's already at saturation point as regards actual benefit to anyone.
 Ooh what does it look like at 90 degrees?
 Flat.

 Personally, it's the One S that has my attention.
 Smaller screen (G2 sized) than the X, but same camera and just as powerful.
 Also very thin, under 8mm.

 The One S has a dual core CPU, the One X is quad core.
 The X also has twice the memory.

 This sucks.
 I hope it's not a sign of the direction HTC are heading.

 Aye.. big mistake IMO, the phone is a beast and that will drain the battery fairly quickly.

 The One X's four cores are considerably less powerful than the One S's two.
 (Most benchmarks peg the dual core and the quad core as equal) And the 2x memory is for storage only, not RAM.
 I have a music player already and I'm unlikely to accumulate 16GB of apps.
 With the smaller screen, the One S even has better battery life.